Welcome to pharmacology by Lecturio.

 you end up having improved overall profiles of the different lipids.

-and there is a concern about potentiating some of the anticoagulants through an unknown mechanism.
+and there is a concern about potentiating some of the anticoagulants.

 We may also see an increase risk of myopathy.